williamhwulff/MTRX2700FINAL/README.md

 ### Final Stage: Blackbeard's Treasure 💰
 > *"The treasure be within reach, but Blackbeard's final trap awaits!"*

-**The Reward**: Upon successfully landing the marble in the correct hole, a pressure sensor detects the marble's presence and triggers the final servo mechanism.
+**The Reward**: Upon successfully landing the marble in the correct hole, a limit switch detects the marble's presence and triggers the final servo mechanism.
 The legendary treasure chest opens to reveal **Blackbeard's Eternal Life Potion**!

 **Technical Implementation**:
-- **Pressure Sensor**: Detects marble arrival in winning hole
+- **Limit Switch**: Detects marble arrival in winning hole
 - **Final Servo**: Chest-opening mechanism activation
 - **Treasure Reveal**: Physical treasure chest with the coveted potion
 - **Victory Celebration**: LED and audio feedback for successful completion